Rogue Cop: Production

 The film was based on a 1954 novel by William McGiven, who had written the novel on which The Big Heat was based.
 The New York Times called it "a classic study in guilt, retribution and atonement - without for an instant forgetting to tell an exciting story of swift action."

 MGM bought the screen rights prior to publication in November 1953 and assigned Nicholas Nayfack to produce.
 Sidney Boehm, who had adapted The Big Heat, wrote the script.

 In March 1954 MGM assigned Robert Taylor to star, with shooting to begin in May.
 Filming was pushed back on another Taylor film, Many Rivers to Cross.

 In April 1954 Roy Rowland was assigned to direct Support roles were given to Janet Leigh, Steve Forrest and George Raft; the latter was making his first "A" picture in some years.

 It was the last film Leigh made under her contract at MGM where she had been for eight years.

 Anne Francis was cast as Raft's moll.
-Francis described it as "the one part I've been waiting for" and it led to her being signed to a long term contract by MGM.
+Francis described it as "the one part I've been waiting for" and it led to her being signed to a long-term contract by MGM.

 Reception

-Box Office
+Box office

 According to MGM records the film earned $1,417,000 in the US and Canada and $1,092,000 elsewhere resulting in a profit of $920,000.

 Critical response

 Film critic Bosley Crowther gave the film a positive review and wrote, "This is not a new thesis.
 They've been making movies on it for years.
 And Rogue Cop is not so exceptional in its construction or performance that it is likely to cause surprise.
 But it is a well-done melodrama, produced and directed in a hard, crisp style, and it is very well acted by Robert Taylor in the somewhat disagreeable title role...For what it is in the line of crime pictures, there's a lot to be said for Rogue Cop."

+The film was banned in several states because police believed that depiction of crooked cops in the film would give juvenile delinquents bad ideas, spurring film critic Pauline Kael to suggest that there was "almost no subject matter left for the mass-audience" and that everyone knew there was "widespread police corruption."

 It led to a brief comeback in "A" pictures for George Raft.